lexik/LexikJWTAuthenticationBundle/README.md

 Usage
 -----

-First of all, you need to authenticate the user using its credentials.
-You can do that using its username and passord, with a form login or http basic.
-Set the provided service `lexik_jwt_authentication.handler.authentication_success` as success handler, it will send the generated JWT as a response.
+First of all, you need to authenticate the user using its credentials through form login or http basic.
+Set the `lexik_jwt_authentication.handler.authentication_success` service as success handler, which will generate the JWT token and send it as the body of a JsonResponse (along with some non-encrypted optionnal data, see example below).

-You can then store it in your client application (cookie, localstorage or other - the token is encrypted).
-You only have to pass it as an Authorization header on each future request.

-When the token ttl has expired, redo the authentication process.
+Store the token in your client application (using cookie, localstorage or wathever - the token is encrypted).

+Now, you only need to pass it as an Authorization header on each future request.
+If it results in a 401 response, your token is invalid (most likely its ttl has expired - 86400 seconds by default).

+Redo the authentication process to get a fresh token.

-Example of possible `security.yml` :
+### Example of possible `security.yml` :

     firewalls:
         # used to authenticate the user the first time with its username and password, using form login or http basic